Back Protection Safety Talk

 Acute back pain lasts between three to six weeks before it goes away.
 It may occur immediately after the injury and be quite severe, but it is temporary.
 Some types of acute pain are muscle spasms, strains, or muscle tears.
 Acute back pain tends to resolve on its own with self-care and there is no loss of function.

 Chronic back pain lasts longer than six weeks and may be permanent.
 For some, it lasts for months, years, or even the rest of their lives.
 Some types of chronic back pain are herniated disc, sciatica, and osteoarthritis.
 Chronic back pain normally requires intervention from a doctor for pain management and treatment.

 It is not uncommon for workers to experience a back injury in the workplace.
 Lifting, pushing, twisting, and pulling can all cause back injuries.
 If you overuse or over-stretch your muscles you can also cause strains.
 When on the job there are several ways you can protect yourself from back injuries.

 The best option to prevent back injuries due to lifting is to eliminate doing any manual lifts if at all possible.
 In order to achieve this, you should do proper pre planning of work, proper setup of work areas, and use proper pieces of equipment such as a forklift to complete the lift.

 There are a few proper precautions you can take at work to help prevent back injuries.
 These include:

-When you are lifting you should follow some tips to avoid compressing the spinal discs or straining your lower back.
+When you are manually lifting you should do the following to avoid compressing the spinal discs or straining your lower back: